palchrb/maubot_inreach/README.md

 - Check !inreach help for all commands in the room; but you can choose whether to bride only messages with !inreach send <message> or to send all user messages without any ! prefix commands (passive mode).
 You can also enable relay mode to relay all messages from multiple matrix users in the room.
 - Currently only set up to bridge 1 room to 1 inreach user (but supports multiple rooms of course)

+NOTE: the endpoint i am using for sending messages to garmin only supports 160 signs even if you have a messenger plus which can send/receive 1600 signs..
+They are forcing you to use the garmin messenger app to do so..
+So currently this only works for sending 160 sign max messages.
+SO you should just leave the max char setting at 160 - which will break longer messages from the matrix room  into ~160 chars long chunks..

 Stuff i could consider changing;
 - Maybe more elegant to use IMAP_CLIENT inside maubot?
-With IMAP IDLE it would be quite similar to pub/sub from gmail and people can choose their own IMAP account providers
+With IMAP IDLE it would be quite similar to pub/sub from gmail and people can choose their own IMAP account providers.
+But gmail pub/sub seems to be very fast, with my messages sent via garmin messenger --> gmail --> matrix room in 7-8 seconds so don't think i will bother working on that.
-- Does not support images og voice, as i only have Inreach mini 2 which does not support this i have not seen the need yet
+- Does not support images og voice, as i only have Inreach mini 2 which does not support this i have not seen the need yet  (BUT i am currently working on a hacky solution for this here, which actually works https://github.com/palchrb/inreach_mediarelay/ Plan is to extend either this plugin here, or to just add a separate media_relay plugin to manage that part of things)
 - Probably something else as well!

 Also supports msc4144 proposal, so for compatible matrix clients you can see and set a display name and avatar for the bot user per message actually received from the inreach user.